 In ‘Flourish’ (2018), we see a mode of display that presents a charcoal drawing on paper in the style of an altarpiece with all due devotion: a central mannequin is adorned with the high fashion of Oxford St, and amongst frenetic background of shop bags bustling and garment browsing, the foreground is the crux of this piece; two cleaners, dutifully maintaining the mannequin in an almost demigod status.
 We’re presented with the idea of something that will ultimately rot as the central figure and it’s through this that we see Evans’ continued dissatisfaction with a system that is least concerned with those at the bottom, as long as those at the top are fine.

-Evans’ holds onto these moments so that they can be remembered, holding a light bright enough to burn images onto the back of your retinas, arguably showing something that we are all aware of, but sadly, too seldom, see.
+Evans’ holds onto these moments in Surface Worlds so that they can be remembered, holding a light bright enough to burn images onto the back of your retinas, arguably showing something that we are all aware of, but sadly, too seldom, see.

 Header image is of ‘Window Shopping’